oshinrastogi/Sprute/README.md

 # Sprute
 Hello .
-This repo shows my frontend skills.
+This repo showcase my frontend skills.

 # I have used html , css in this.

+oshin rastogi